2025–26 Scottish League Two

-The 2025–26 Scottish League Two (known as William Hill League Two for sponsorship reasons) is the 13th season of Scottish League Two, the fourth tier of Scottish football.
+The 2025–26 Scottish League Two (known as William Hill League Two for sponsorship reasons) was the 13th season of Scottish League Two, the fourth tier of Scottish football.
 The season began on 2 August 2025.

-Ten teams contest the league: Annan Athletic, Clyde, Dumbarton, East Kilbride, Edinburgh City, Elgin City, Forfar Athletic, Stirling Albion, Stranraer and The Spartans.
+Ten teams contested the league: Annan Athletic, Clyde, Dumbarton, East Kilbride, Edinburgh City, Elgin City, Forfar Athletic, Stirling Albion, Stranraer and The Spartans.

 Teams

 The following teams changed division after the 2024–25 season.